All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 cat.name # => no method error

-Let's try to add getter:
+Let's try to add a getter:

 class Cat